PolarMonke/PolarMonke/README.md

 ## My best projects

-- BoyBet - gambling learning web app
+- BoyBet - gambling learning web app on React and Flask
-- SlovaShare - platform for cooperative stories writing
+- SlovaShare - platform for cooperative stories writing on React and ASP.NET Core
-- Brainrot Survival - zombie shooter with bonuses
+- Brainrot Survival - zombie shooter with bonuses on Unity
-- PVP Bullet Hell - my attempt in making a multiplayer game
+- PVP Bullet Hell - my attempt in making a multiplayer game on Godot

----